Latest Blog Posts

 Scenario 2: Sentimentality

 I have clients who if they touch an object they will automatically keep it, so I hold up the object and don’t let them touch it when they are deciding to keep it or give it away.
-Other clients need to touch an item before they can donate it, it is like saying good by to it.
+Other clients need to touch an item before they can donate it, it is like saying goodbye to it.

 The sentimentality we feel towards an object can be associated with: